mjon/WildCounts/_posts/2023-04-06-Stop-it-people.-The-plural-of-anecdote-IS-data..md

 ---

 <div class="well">
-While we need more large dataets of clean structured data that are easy for data analysts to work with, we also need much bigger collections of anecdotal nature observations.
+While we need more large datasets of clean structured data that are easy for data analysts to work with, we also need much bigger collections of anecdotal nature observations.
 They're all data.
 </div>

 There’s a phrase often quoted in data analysis circles: ***"the plural of anecdote is not data."*** It’s a criticism of datasets created by amassing lots of casual unstructured observations (anecdotes).
 These kinds of data are something all sensible data analysts avoid whenever possible—it’s hard to analyse collections of anecdotes.
 They’re wrong though—the plural of anecdote **is** data—and that’s true for two quite different reasons.